👉Experience anxiety and overwhelm with new challenges, despite talking about it in therapy or learning about "feelings words" to describe emotions?

 All materials are copyrighted and should not be shared and distributed outside of this program.
 This includes any downloadable documents, shared documents, trainings, or login information.
 This program provides a paid service which requires a separate membership for each person who wants to access program features.
 The exception would include any data sheets that are designed to be reproduced and share with your staff or parents; those you can print and reuse as needed.

 Any recommendations on specific treatment techniques will have references cited within the program.
-Any guest speakers will be required to cite research and provide reference lists for any trainings provided.
 Trainings on business development, entrepreneurship, leadership and service delivery may also have sources cited where appropriate.
 Any extra Q & A sessions may include references when specific treatment techniques are mentioned, with the exception of when members are reflecting or sharing their personal experience with a topic.

 Are the trainings neurodiversity-affirming?